SUBSCRIBE TO OUR FREE NEWSLETTER

 I've been paying as much attention to the Republican race as I can stand, and I am now able to tell Ted Cruz and Marco Rubio apart almost 50 per cent of the time, though it's still like watching the Chuckle Brothers trying to lead a fascist rally.
 The candidates appear to be competing to deliver the most unhinged bigotry.
 Last season, it was enough to oppose a woman's right to choose.
 This season nobody will pay attention until you say you're going to make it illegal for women not to be pregnant and replace what remains of the health-care system with a single giant gun.

-It was mildly hilarious at first to think that any one of these swivel-eyed clowns might become the leader of the nominally free world, but that joke has been running for six years now, and it's not funny any more.
+It was initially mildly hilarious to think that any of these swivel-eyed clowns might become the leader of the nominally free world, but that joke has been running for six years now, and it's not funny anymore.
 It's just scary.
 It's depressing and scary.
 It's boring and depressing and scary, and most viewers are bored and depressed and scared and unable to change channel, which is even worse, because it means that these cartoon monsters might even pull it off - like that time everyone voted for four screaming Finns in plastic goblin masks to win Eurovision just to see what would happen.
 That's how we got Boris Johnson.
-Who turned out to have been serious about making London into a giant theme park for millionaires.
+Who turned out to be serious about making London into a giant theme park for millionaires.

 Under these circumstances, I am rather nonplussed by everyone asking me what I think of Hillary Clinton.
 What I think, along with most non-Americans, is that compared to the Republican choices, absolutely anyone at all is acceptable as long as they appear to be at least semi-hinged.

-Americans do not appear to realise that, although it would be nice to get the more progressive of the two Democrats, what matters most to the rest of the world is that not a single member of the Republican line-up, the worst boy band in history, ever gets within 50 feet of the Situation Room (hey, I've seen The West Wing).
-What matters is that these people are not allowed to make decisions about climate change, or military intervention, or preferably any decisions at all apart from, perhaps, whether they would prefer milk or hot chocolate at bedtime, because someone should take gentle care of them in a place where they are never allowed to engage in politics again.
-I'd call them lunatics but it would do a disservice to the many people I know with mental-health difficulties.
+Americans do not appear to realize that, although it would be nice to get the more progressive of the two Democrats, what matters most to the rest of the world is that not a single member of the Republican line-up, the worst boy band in history, ever gets within 50 feet of the Situation Room (hey, I've seen The West Wing).
+What matters is that these people are not allowed to make decisions about climate change, or military intervention, or preferably any decisions at all apart from, perhaps, whether they would prefer milk or hot chocolate at bedtime because someone should take gentle care of them in a place where they are never allowed to engage in politics again.
+I'd call them lunatics, but it would do a disservice to the many people I know with mental health difficulties.

-At this point I, for one, would feel a lot safer if the selection were done by a lottery of the entire American public.
+At this point, I, for one, would feel a lot safer if a lottery of the American public made the selection.
 But if we must pretend that this is democracy, there ought at least to be a chance for everyone affected to have their say.

 The world is burning.
 America is watching a creaky junior string quartet try to play Wagner.
 Let's give the species a chance to change the channel.